ElioSaade4/F1Tenth-Autonomous-Racing/LAB3-Wall_Following/README.md

 5. After the container is up and running, open a new command prompt and open a bash session inside the container with this command:
 ```
-docker exec -it lab2-sim-1 /bin/bash
+docker exec -it lab3-wall_following-sim-1 /bin/bash
 ```

 7. In a web browser, open http://localhost:8080/vnc.html and click **Connect**

-6. In the bash session, source the needed **ros** files by running these commands in order:
+6. In the bash session, source the needed **ros** files, then build the project by running these commands in order:
 ```
 cd ..
 source opt/ros/iron/setup.bash
 cd sim_ws
+colcon build
 source install/local_setup.bash
 ```